AEPKILL/husky-di/docs/apis.md

 ### @injectable

-The `@injectable` decorator is used to indicate that a class can be injected.
+Indicates that a class can be injected:

-e.g.

 ```typescript
 import { injectable } from "husky-di";